readysettech/readyset/docs/src/dev-env.md

     * The ReadySet Mono Repo is located at `https://gerrit.readyset.name` or `https://gerrit` if Tailscale is up
 * Clone ReadySet mono repo and download Gerrit pre-commit hooks
 * Install [RustUp](https://rustup.rs/)

+### Special Considerations

+* When running the provided machine images with KVM you _must_ use a UEFI bios.
+Legacy BIOSes like SeaBIOS will not work.

 ### Provisioning Files